lucmans/dechord/README.md

 Before compiling, install FFTW3 and SDL2 libraries.

 Note that this project is just a prototype.
-It runs very inefficient and has some small memory leaks.
-These "mistakes" are marked with a TODO comment in the code.
+In the branch "paper", a report ("paper.pdf") can be found which explains what has been implemented and what has to be implemented for this program to actually perform real-time polyphonic guitar to MIDI translation.

 On Ubuntu:
     sudo apt install libsdl2-dev libfftw3-dev